Highest1-YearGIC Ratesmaple leaf

 Self-employed workers who make more than $20,000 a year are required to pay the health premium.
 Seniors who make more than $20,000 are also required to pay the health premium.
 This includes income from a pension, Old Age Security (OAS), and Canada Pension Plan (CPP) benefits.

-Self-employed workers will need to complete form ON428 to pay their premium.
+Self-employed workers will need to complete form ON428 to pay their premiums.
 Seniors can choose to have the premium automatically deducted from their OAS and CPP benefits by completing form ISP-3520.
+The maximum Ontario Health Premium is $900.

 IncomeOntario Health Premium (Lesser of)